Monday, July 14, 2008

 And crazier yet, Sox fans acknowledge how very special this All-Star game is, with the game likely being the last major baseball performance on this most historic of stages.

-Yet even crazier, is as a Yankees fan, I'm happy to get accolades of that magnitude from the new Kings of Major League Baseball.
+Yet even crazier, as a Yankees fan, I'm happy to get accolades of that magnitude from the new Kings of Major League Baseball.
 I need an effing shower.

 Friday, January 05, 2007